joinpursuit/8-0-technical-curriculum/03-react/lifting-state/readme.md

 # Data Flow and Lifting State

 As you've seen, data flows down in React.
 When you add a prop, it becomes available inside the child component.
-But what if you need to pass a value to a parent component (lift state)?
+But what if you need to pass a value to a parent or sibling component (lift state)?

 ## Objectives